Murgeye/teamspeak3-python-bot/README.md

 ./main.py &> output.log
 ```

+# Standard Plugins
+All existing functionality is based on plugins.
+## Utils
+A small plugin with some convenience commands for administration and fun.
+## AfkMover
+Moves people from and to a specific channel upon marking themselves as AFK/back.
+To change the
+channel to move people to change `channel_name`at the top of the `modules/afkmover.py` file.
+## Quotes
+A module to save quotes and send them to people joining the server.
+You can add famous quotes
+or (for lots of fun) quotes from people on your server.
+See standard commands for info on how to
+do that.

+# Standard commands
+All of the textcommands are added via plugins (see the next section).
+Current plugins include:
+## Utils
+A small plugin with some convenience commands for administration and fun.
+* !hello - Answers with a message depending on the server group(Server Admin, Moderator, Normal)
+* !stop - Stop the bot
+* !restart - Restart the bot
+* !multimove channel1 channel2 - Move all users from channel 1 to channel 2 (should work for channels containing spaces, most of the time)
+* !kickme - Kick yourself from the server.
+* !whoami - Fun command.
+* !version - Answer with the current module version

+## AfkMover
+* !startafk/!afkstart/!afkmove - Start the Afk Mover
+* !stopafk/!afkstop  Stop the AFK Mover

+## Quotes
+* !addquote quote - Add a new quote

 # Writing plugins
 A feature of this bot that it is easily extendable.
 You can see some example plugins
 in the directory modules.
 To write your own plugin you need to do the following things: